If you’re facing a drought (or even in the midst of a drought) here are the best ways to naturally drought-proof your garden.

 How to tell what type of soil you have: Take a handful of soil, moisten it and pack it into a ball.
 If a ball will not form, but the soil falls loosely into your palm, then you have sandy soil.
 If a ball forms easily and stays in perfect shape, then you have clay soil.
 If you have silty soil, you will be able to form a ball, but a lot of the soil will be stuck to your hand and will leave your fingers dirty.

-2. Mulching – Mulching your garden is probably the biggest help you can give to your garden if you are facing a drought.
+Mulching your garden is probably the biggest help you can give to your garden if you are facing a drought.
 Mulch can be organic or inorganic, but is basically placing a layer of something on top of the soil to protect the soil from drying out and to protect the root area from the temperature of the air.
-It also helps prevent weed growth and can protect against erosion.
-Do not be stingy with the mulch…the deeper the better.
-Also organic matter added to your soil will give great benefit toward water retention.

-The insulating qualities of mulch keep the hot scorching temperatures of a drought from damaging the roots of your plants and also slows down moisture evaporation from the soil surface.
+The insulating qualities of mulch keep the hot scorching temperatures of drought from damaging the roots of your plants and also slow down moisture evaporation from the soil surface.
 Organic mulches absorb moisture quickly and retain it longer than soil that has not been mulched.

 Mulch is generally put on the plants from 2-6 inches deep.
 The smaller the particles of mulch, the shallower you can put it on.
 Larger pieces like branches or twigs should be put on deeper.

 The following are considered good organic mulch options:

 - Grass clippings